Engage with today’s tenant and find your customer of tomorrow

-We need to remember that millennials are a powerful group, often creating a new marketplace when their needs are not being met by the current options (take our Blockbuster and Netflix example earlier).
+Millennials and Gen Xers are a powerful group, often creating new marketplaces when their needs are not being met by the current options (take our Blockbuster and Netflix example earlier).
 This is why established companies and industries are adapting to these needs by putting technology at the core of their business - not only to serve that new market, but to combat other intruding tech-based businesses wanting to enter the marketplace.
 Fintech companies like Monzo and Starling are attempting to enter the previously closed world of banking, and even in our own industry online letting agencies are trying to ‘disrupt’ the established lettings landscape.
-The three points above are clear signs that traditional agents need to pivot with technology in order to serve the tenant as a customer.
-The recent news from Keller Williams could be an early example of this, with the company announcing their shift from a ‘real estate company’ to a ‘technology company’, with CIO Josh Team mentioning that "agents are data rich, but insight poor...and over the next 12-18 months, winners and losers are going to be chosen".
+The three points above are clear signs that traditional agents should use technology to serve the tenant as a customer.

 There’s more good news however.
 The ability to use technology doesn’t just develop the tenant into a valuable customer, it also brings operational efficiency to the business.
 With the tenant fee ban looming, tenants who are thought to become cost creators can easily be converted to profit creators.
 The same technology can be used to offer an efficient service thus leading to a reduction in the number of calls and emails from tenants, speeding up deal closure times and reducing the need for support.